Choosing youth hockey sticks is uniquely challenging.

 And lastly, don’t be afraid to shop for a longer stick.
 You may actually saw off the top of the stick to make it shorter.
-I wouldn’t recommend this little trick for an expensive stick, but for cheap kids’ sticks, it’s acceptable.
+I wouldn’t recommend this little trick for an expensive stick, but it’s acceptable for cheap kids’ sticks.

 Hockey stick weight